holyavkin/Public/codex.md

 Beliefs about beliefs.

 - Beliefs are words/rules/affirmations/story/brain-apps/lines-of-codes that runs our lives. #Note: From this point I will call belief as "words".
-- By changing my "word set" I change my behaviour.
+- By changing my "word set" I change my destiny.
 Why?
 Beliefs -> Behaviour -> Habit -> Character -> Destiny

 - This document's purpose is to capture my words about anything, analyze them and change to the most appropriate according to my final goal & choosen path.
 - This document's benefits grow in a compound interest kind of way, over time, as words course correct over time, and build on one another.